apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 # Session 10 (11 on classese)

 ### Macros
+- Macros have lots of function for processing/encoding
 - Macro types in zabbix 7:
 #### 1- Built in Macros
 - {MACRO.NAME} => {HOST.NAME} , {ITEM.NAME} , {EVENT.STARTTIME}